We want the Westside of LA to have enough homes for everyone who works, lives, and loves here.

 Here’s why housing matters on the Westside.

-The Westside Needs More Housing
+• The Westside Needs More Homes

 Here on the Westside, our service workers, teachers, nurses, students and seniors are trying hard to keep up with the cost of housing.
 Some have already left the area due to rising rents; others have to commute from long distances for work or to take care of family members.
 We are also affected by issues like carbon emissions as a result of traffic.